Baphomet480/ninjaone-universal-installer/README.md

 ### One‑liner with env vars and no-cache (Windows PowerShell)

+Make sure you set your NinjaOne API credentials **before** invoking the installer.
 To set your API creds, bypass cache, and run in one pipe without printing the script text, use:
 ```powershell
 $Env:NINJA_CLIENT_ID     = 'YOUR_ID'; $Env:NINJA_CLIENT_SECRET = 'YOUR_SECRET'